MULXCODE/flat-html/README.md

 </div>
 ```

-# The + symbol
+# The new child operator (+ symbol)

 The + symbol is the new child operator.
 It creates a new element from that point onwards.
+Note how div.review are new elements.

 ```
 {